skivvyjs/skivvy/README.md

 In practice, this allows you to take a [Docker](https://www.docker.com/)-like approach to creating a build system, where all the inner workings of the helper modules are completely isolated from the main application.
 This allows you to spend less time worrying about tooling, and more time coding.

-## Usage instructions: Hello World app

-1. Initialize a Skivvy project in a new folder:

-    ```bash
-    mkdir example-app && cd example-app
-    skivvy init
-    ```

-2. Add the `hello` package to the current project:

-    ```bash
-    skivvy install hello
-    ```

-3. List the tasks installed by the `hello` package:

-    ```bash
-    skivvy list
-    ```

-    > _This will output something like the following:_
-    ```bash
-    example-app@0.0.1
-    └─┬ hello@1.0.0
-      └── start - Greet the user
-    ```
-    _This means that within our project we are now able to use the `hello:start` task, as it was included in the `hello` package._

-4. Run the `hello:start` task:

-    ```bash
-    skivvy hello:start # Outputs: "Hello, world!"
-    ```
-    > _N.B.
-In the example above, the `hello:` package prefix is optional – `skivvy start` would also work._

 ## Available commands

 - `skivvy init` create a Skivvy project in the current directory
 - `skivvy install [package]` Add a package to the current project
 - `skivvy uninstall [package]` Remove a package from the current project
-- `skivvy list [package]` List this project's installed packages and tasks
+- `skivvy list` List this project's installed packages and tasks
 - `skivvy [task]` Run a task within the current project

 All additional functionality is provided by the tasks themselves.
-See the list of [existing Skivvy packages](#) for some common pre-made build tasks.
+See the list of [public Skivvy packages](docs/public-skivvy-packages.md) for some common pre-packaged build tasks.

-## Adding tasks to a Skivvy project
+## Adding tasks to a project

-Skivvy tasks come in two flavors: **external tasks**, which come from packages that are published to the npm registry, and **local tasks**, which exist as source files within the current project.
+Skivvy tasks come in two flavors: **external tasks**, which come from packages that have been installed as dependencies of the current project, and **local tasks**, which exist as source files within the current project.

-Once they have been added to the project, external tasks and local tasks are both invoked from the command-line the same way: `skivvy [task]`

-### Adding tasks from an external package
+### Adding external tasks via npm

-Skivvy packages contain tasks.
-Multiple packages can be installed into a single project, extending the project's build system in a modular fashion.

-Skivvy packages can be installed via npm using the `skivvy install` command, as follows:
+Pre-published packages can be installed using the `skivvy install` command:

 ```bash
 skivvy install my-custom-package